How to make a Roux

 Sichuan Chicken

+I used to make this recipe regularly many years ago.
+It was a recipe I adapted from The Frugal Gourmet.
 I’m not sure why I stopped making it, but decided to give it another go and I’d forgotten how good it was.
 It’s a bit of a fusion dish, but I enjoy the over the top flavor.

 It also uses a technique that I really like called, “velveting”.
 This is a Chinese technique to keep chicken very juicy.
 It works particularly well with low fat pieces like boneless breasts.